AndreSantos0/aw-project-group35/micro-frontends/products.md

     Allows teams to work on individual micro-frontends in parallel.
     Single resposibility micro-frontend (products showcase).
     Simple in terms of features and design.
-    Product´s information is not shared with other micro-frontends and does not be to stored server-side.
+    Product´s information is not shared with other micro-frontends and does not be to stored server-side (unless updates to market are necessary).

 * Bad:
     User session information may need to be shared between micro-frontends (eg: storage of user favourite products).
     Information gathering of products can be complex.
-    Dependence of external services.
+    Dependence of external services (eg: supermarkets's products).